The Viceroy

 “If you're playing, turn the music off and listen to something of your own.”

-“Random territories ensure high replay value, as not only are they drawn at random, but also previous beneficial buildings and projects, unrelated to the challenge.”
+“Random territories ensure high replay value, despite the limited set of challenges, as not only are they drawn at random, but also previous beneficial buildings and projects, unrelated to the challenge.”

 “The replay value drops quickly after about 5 or 6 plays as a lot of the same mechanics pop up.”